chuysmans/my-vpcs/README.md

 }
 ```

-the variable called `environment` will be used.
+The variable called `environment` will be used.
 Within TFC, for each workspace that I setup, I will create a single variable that will contain the name of the environment.
 This will help in my configuration map created earlier.

+Once this is done we can make some additions to TFC.
+To build out the demo you'll need to:

+1. Create a new workspace called <yourname-here-test>
+1. Map this new workspace to the recent repo you created with the code above
+1. Add our environment variable
+1.1 `environment` = `test`
+1. Add TFC Environment variable for cloud credentials
+1.1 `AWS_ACCESS_KEY_ID`
+1.1 `AWS_SECRET_ACCESS_KEY`
+1. Queue Plan for the workspace
+1. Repeat these steps for both staging and production

 This is all that you need to get started.
 You can view the rest of the files in this directory to see a more fleshed out example.